WenChentao/Seg2Link/docs/Round2/panel_description.md

 - **Divide cell**
     - Show information of division result.
 - **Check it**
-    - Select a cell in the division result and jump to the slice of its center.
+    - Select a cell in the division result and jump to the slice containing its center.

 ### 10. Save/Export
 - **Save segmentation**